christopher-buss/roblox-ts-project-template/README.md

 > [!CAUTION]
 > You likely do not need a fully managed rojo project.
 For the vast majority of
 > projects, a more simple setup will suffice.
 If you are new to roblox-ts, I
-> would stronly advise against using the fully managed portions of this
+> would strongly advise against using the fully managed portions of this
 > template.
 This includes the usage of Mantle and the release process (under
 > `.github/workflows`).
 Aside from these features, the template can be a great
 > starting point for new projects.